iwayvietnam/zimbra-multi-tenancy/README.md

 ###For supervisors

+####Server management
+  * Create a new server (create server and set permissions at the same time)
+  * Update an existing server
+  * Delete an existing server

 ####Tenant management
   * Create a new tenant (create tenant-account and set permissions at the same time)
   * Update an existing tenant